How to write an NDIS support letter for someone with a disability

-The NDIA may or may not request a support letter from the applicant's primary carer.
+The National Disability Insurance Agency (NDIA) may or may not request a support letter from the applicant's primary carer.

-In this guide, we explain how to write an NDIS support letter, what information to include and where to get help if you need.
+In this blog, we will discuss how to write an National Disability Insurance Scheme (NDIS) support letter, what information to include and where to get help if you need it.

 What is an NDIS support letter?

-An NDIS support letter is a document written by a support worker or carer to support a person's NDIS application and provide further evidence.
+An NDIS support letter is a document written by a support worker or carer to support a person's NDIS application and provide further evidence as to why they need funding.

-A support letter should demonstrate the everyday difficulties the applicant faces and explain how much support and care they need.
+A support letter should demonstrate the applicant's everyday difficulties and explain how much support and care they need.

-If appropriate, the letter might also include information about the impact the caring role has on a carer.
+If appropriate, the letter can include information about the impact that the caring role has had on a carer.

 When is a support letter needed?